inboxpraveen/inboxpraveen/README.md

 - 🔍 **Natural Language Processing:** Unlocking the power of text.
 - 🗣 **Speech Recognition:** Making machines understand us better.
 - 👁 **Computer Vision:** Giving sight to computers.
-- 🐍 **Python Enthusiast:** Writing efficient and optimized production codes.
+- 🐍 **Python Enthusiast:** Writing efficient and optimized production code.

 ## 🛠 Recent Projects:
 1. **Context Vector Search Engine** - A simple :desktop_computer: interface where users can search :mag: for contextually relevant text passages in documents.
 It employs BERT model for semantic embeddings and FAISS for efficient similarity search.
 When users enter a query, the system returns the most contextually relevant text passage from the corpus and highlights the matched keywords.🚀 [🔗 Repository](https://github.com/inboxpraveen/context-search-engine)